Eli Lilly and Company (NYSE:LLY) Shares Acquired by Marco Investment Management LLC

 Eli Lilly and Company Price Performance

-Eli Lilly and Company (NYSE:LLY – Get Free Report) last posted its quarterly earnings data on Thursday, November 2nd.
-The company reported $0.10 earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.08) by $0.18.
+Eli Lilly and Company (NYSE:LLY – Get Free Report) last released its quarterly earnings data on Thursday, November 2nd.
+The company reported $0.10 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.08) by $0.18.
 Eli Lilly and Company had a return on equity of 48.12% and a net margin of 15.55%.
-The company had revenue of $9.50 billion for the quarter, compared to the consensus estimate of $8.88 billion.
-Analysts predict that Eli Lilly and Company will post 6.45 earnings per share for the current fiscal year.
+The business had revenue of $9.50 billion during the quarter, compared to analyst estimates of $8.88 billion.
+As a group, analysts forecast that Eli Lilly and Company will post 6.45 EPS for the current year.

 Eli Lilly and Company Increases Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, March 4th.
-Shareholders of record on Thursday, February 15th will be issued a dividend of $1.30 per share.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, March 4th.
+Investors of record on Thursday, February 15th will be given a dividend of $1.30 per share.
 The ex-dividend date is Wednesday, February 14th.
-This is an increase from Eli Lilly and Company’s previous quarterly dividend of $1.13.
-This represents a $5.20 annualized dividend and a yield of 0.81%.
+This represents a $5.20 dividend on an annualized basis and a yield of 0.81%.
+This is a positive change from Eli Lilly and Company’s previous quarterly dividend of $1.13.
 Eli Lilly and Company’s payout ratio is currently 81.88%.

 Eli Lilly and Company discovers, develops, and markets human pharmaceuticals worldwide.
 It offers Basaglar, Humalog, Humalog Mix 75/25, Humalog U-100, Humalog U-200, Humalog Mix 50/50, insulin lispro, insulin lispro protamine, insulin lispro mix 75/25, Humulin, Humulin 70/30, Humulin N, Humulin R, and Humulin U-500 for diabetes; and Jardiance, Trajenta, and Trulicity for type 2 diabetes.